Balmain DFC Future Coaches Program

 Improve leadership opportunities for young people

 By providing opportunities for young girls and boys to learn coaching techniques, strategies, and effective communication skills, they gain a deeper understanding of the sport.
-The program can facilitate networking and mentoring opportunities for the girls.
-Pairing them with experienced female coaches as mentors allows for personalised guidance, advice, and support.
-This mentorship helps to create a sense of investment in the girls’ development and encourages long-term participation.
+The program can facilitate networking and mentoring opportunities.
+Pairing them with experienced mentors allows for personalised guidance, advice, and support.
 There will be an increased visibility of young people in coaching roles.
 This can attract other aspiring girls and boys to become coaches, who may have been hesitant to participate due to a lack of representation.

 Why Join?